-BHM supports the training of new back pack medics who are committed to serving their villages for the next two years.
+BHM supports the training of new back pack medics – young men and women who are committed to serving their villages and people.

 BHM provides additional support for building facilities and for large items needed by the Backpack Health Worker Teams.